Juniper Group Forest Goals

 - Participate in Forest Service and BLM project field trips and meetings to promote an environmental perspective

-- Support formal written comments and appeals by volunteers and Sierra Club staff on federal projects and management plans
+- Provide formal written comments and appeals by volunteers and Sierra Club staff on federal forest projects and management plans

 - Collaboration with other environmental organizations to achieve our forest preservation and restoration goals.